tool-mountain/laravel-localized-routes/README.md

 Update the `stores` array in the config to choose which stores to use.

-> You can create your own store by implementing the `CodeZero\LocalizedRoutes\Middleware\Stores\Store` interface and add a reference to it in the config file.
+> You can create your own store by implementing the `ToolMountain\LocalizedRoutes\Middleware\Stores\Store` interface and add a reference to it in the config file.
 The stores are resolved from Laravel's IOC container, so you can add any dependencies to your constructor.

 Although no further configuration is needed, you can change advanced settings in the config file.